fluxninja/aperture/docs/content/introduction.md

 - [**Your first policy**](/get-started/policies/policies.md)
 - [**Use cases**](/use-cases/use-cases.md)

-For a deeper understanding of how Aperture interacts with applications and its various integral components, explore the [Architecture](/architecture/architecture.md) section.
+For an in-depth understanding of how Aperture interacts with applications and its various integral components, explore the [Architecture](/architecture/architecture.md) section.

 ## 📖 Learn

-The [Concepts section](/concepts/concepts.md) provides detailed insights into essential elements of Aperture and Aperture policies, offering a comprehensive understanding of their key components.
+The [Concepts section](/concepts/concepts.md) provides detailed insights into essential elements of Aperture's system and policies, offering a comprehensive understanding of their key components.

 ## Additional Support